 There are hopeful alternatives to abortion for young preborn patients

 - A study in Pediatrics regarding children with trisomies notes: “Despite the conventional understanding of these syndromes as lethal, a substantial number of children are living longer than 1 year and undergoing medical and surgical procedures as part of their treatment.”

-- Bradford lists several clinical trials, all begun within the last five years, with drugs that show promise to improve cognition for individuals affected by Down syndrome.
+- Bradford lists several clinical trials, all begun within the last six years, with drugs that show promise to improve cognition for individuals affected by Down syndrome.

 - Fetal surgery is undergoing a rapid expansion as more doctors and parents realize the possibility, and even advantage, of surgery while the child is still within the womb.

 - Some conditions, including genetic abnormalities such as severe immune deficienciesand osteogenesis imperfecta, are now treated in the womb using adult stem cells or gene therapy.

 Perinatal hospice is the proper response to lethal anomalies.
 Even a brief life has meaning.

 - Abortion does not resolve cases where a lethal fetal anomaly exists; abortion destroys one of the patients — the youngest.
 Patients and their families can and should be offered the option of perinatal hospice to support them in the same way we do families with an adult member for whom treatment has become futile.